-Donald Trump is now the president-elect and will undoubtedly meet Her Majesty during his tenure in the Oval Office like his predecessors.
+Donald Trump is about to meet Her Majesty Queen Elizabeth II during his tenure in the Oval Office like his predecessors.
 The United States and the United Kingdom have long had the “Special Relationship” that Prime Minister Winston Churchill mentioned in 1946.
 President-elect Trump will join the twelve other Americans who have served as President of the United States while Her Majesty has been the monarch of our closest ally.

 The first United States president who served while The Queen was on the throne was President Harry S. Truman.
 President Truman served as Commander-in-Chief from President Franklin D. Roosevelt’s passing in April 1945 through January 1953.
 Truman first met then Princess Elizabeth when she visited Washington D.C. in November 1951 where she and the Duke of Edinburgh stayed with Truman and his family at Blair House.
 Truman was finishing up his time in office when The Queen ascended the throne in 1952.